-A Historic Effort to Alleviate Flooding in Arkansas
+A historic effort to alleviate flooding in Arkansas

 Olsson is part of an initiative that will deliver nearly $100 million in public infrastructure projects for underserved communities in Arkansas plagued by chronic flooding.
 The Arkansas Black Mayors Association (ABMA), in partnership with the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS), will invest $95.6 million for 19 projects in eastern and southern Arkansas.